techidaily/site-games-able/source/_posts/delving-into-ryujinxs-controller-integration-a-compreenasory-tutorial.md

  Instead of diving straight ahead to connecting and mapping your controller, you need to know a few key features of Ryujinx and its controller mapping beforehand.
 These features can be defined by the following:

 * Because of the nature of emulation, whenever you use an emulator like Ryujinx, you need to ensure you only emulate ROMs of games you own to guarantee legality.
 * Some versions of Ryujinx may prompt you to use a hacked Nintendo Switch or encourage you to hack your Switch.
 Avoid doing so, as Nintendo can issue permanent bans to owners of hacked Switch consoles.
-Instead, you can download Ryujinx for PC via[the official Ryujinx site](https://ryujinx.org/download) .
+Instead, you can download Ryujinx for PC via [the official Ryujinx site](https://ryujinx.org/download) .
 * In terms of controller support, Ryujinx enables you to use almost every popular controller.
 This includes Xbox Wireless Controllers, PlayStation DualShock 4 or DualShock 5 controllers, Nintendo Switch Pro Controllers, or Nintendo Switch Joy-Con.

 ![A photograph of retro games and gaming consoles](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/stock-retro.jpg)

- If you are yet to[install Ryujinx as a Nintendo Switch emulator for your PC](https://www.makeuseof.com/how-to-install-ryujinx-nintendo-switch-emulator-for-pc/) , the process can be tricky and may require individual file alterations.
+ If you are yet to [install Ryujinx as a Nintendo Switch emulator for your PC](https://www.makeuseof.com/how-to-install-ryujinx-nintendo-switch-emulator-for-pc/) , the process can be tricky and may require individual file alterations.
 But even with the base version of Ryujinx installed, you can start mapping your controller of choice straight away.

 ## How to Map a PlayStation, Xbox, or Third-Party Controller in Ryujinx